paperlyj/cellulose-cri-prediction/README.md

 # Cellulose Crystallinity Estimation Using Infrared Spectroscopy and Machine Learning

 This repository contains R scripts and data files for estimating the crystallinity index (CrI) of cellulose materials based on infrared (IR) spectroscopy combined with machine learning (ML) models.
-The study explores the use of Partial Least Squares Regression (PLSR), Random Forest (RF), and Multilayer Perceptron (MLP) algorithms to develop fast, cost-effective, and accurate methods for cellulose crystallinity prediction.
+The study explores the use of Partial Least Squares Regression (PLSR), Decision Tree (DT), Random Forest (RF), and Multilayer Perceptron (MLP) algorithms to develop fast, cost-effective, and accurate methods for cellulose crystallinity prediction.

 ---